lifebottle/Tales-of-Destiny-DC/README.md

 Menu - Items: https://docs.google.com/spreadsheets/d/1TZJpTIxXZckXoy5GH0FOsn5KSkakDqRzaTpIkEcGB10
 Menu - Artes: https://docs.google.com/spreadsheets/d/1RMCQqtipVHrf9GM91VIz57tzvcEL3Prow1J0D_O1PPw

-Use xdelta to patch your ROM.
-Patch works with **SLPS_258.42** and ISO created from ImgBurn.
+Use xdelta to patch your ROM with a clean ISO.

 Artes, Items and some other stuff are uncompressed in the **SLPS_258.42** file.
 Use a hex editor to find what you need.
 This should be good enough for a menu patch.
 Note: Changes to this doesn't appear to affect Leon's side.